Bawal Lumabas (The Classroom Song)

 The song was released on May 25, 2020, under the StarPop label.

 Background and release

-Due to the expiration of congressional franchise of ABS-CBN on May 4, 2020, the National Telecommunications Commission (NTC) and Solicitor General Jose Calida issued a cease-and-desist order on the next day demanding the network to immediately cease all of its free-to-air broadcast operations.
-With that, several Kapamilya actors and actresses have expressed their dismay regarding the shutdown of the network through online live streaming.
-One of those live streams is the "Laban, Kapamilya!" event on May 8 through Facebook Live Sessions where Kim Chiu accidentally made a confusing comparison of the law and the ABS-CBN shutdown to classroom dynamics.
+Due to the expiration of ABS-CBN's congressional franchise on May 4, 2020, the National Telecommunications Commission (NTC) and Solicitor General Jose Calida issued a cease-and-desist order on the next day, demanding the network to immediately cease all of its free-to-air broadcast operations.
+With that, several Kapamilya actors and actresses expressed their dismay regarding the shutdown of the network through online livestreaming.
+One of those livestreams was the "Laban, Kapamilya!" event on May 8 through Facebook Live sessions where Kim Chiu accidentally made a confusing comparison of the law and the ABS-CBN shutdown to classroom dynamics.